boramakar/Bora_Makar_CarGame/README.md

 # Cars Demo Project

 This project is done as a job interview for MobGe.
 Time limit was 5 days.
-Meant as a prototype implementation but depending on how much time is left I might implement additional features like menu/UI, animations
+Meant as a prototype implementation but depending on how much time is left I might implement additional features like menu/UI, animations.

+## DESCRIPTION

+A top-down car driving game in a city-like environment.
+There are multiple paths to complete per level and every completed path creates a "ghost car" that replays the movements made by player while the player drives a new car on a new path.

+## PROGRESSION DIARY

 ### DAY 1
 #### COMPLETED: